jesuscc1993/python-scripts/folder-image-generators/README.md

 ## Description

-Python script that generates folder.jpg images for each folder.<br>
+Iterates folders and generates folder.jpg for each one.<br>
 Each different script will generate these images from different sources.<br>

 ## Requirements